blus-audio/sigmadsp/README.md

 ./uninstall.sh
 ```

+If you find that this removal procedure leaves any files unremoved, please open an issue.

 ## Configuration

 Configuration of `sigmadsp` is done via a `*.yaml` file, which is created during installation.
 Its default path is `/var/lib/sigmadsp/config.yaml`.

 ## Usage

-For a list of commands that can be emitted by the frontend, simply type
+For a list of commands that can be emitted by the frontend, please type

 ```bash
 sigmadsp -h